Multi-Level Graph Sketches via Single-Level Solvers: Solving on a Subset of Levels

+The linear program in \cref{Prop:compositeBestQRatio} solves the optimization problem on the right-hand side of the above inequality. \end{proof}

 This optimization problem suggested above is similar to that in~\cite{MLST2018}.
-In particular, for linear costs ($g(i)=i$) and $\ell\leq 100$, the solution returned by the composite algorithm has cost no worse than $2.351\, \OPT$ assuming an oracle that computes sparsifiers optimally.
-This approach uses $\ell$ sparsifier computations, and computes the minimum over $O(2^{\ell-1})$ candidate solutions.
+In particular, for linear costs ($g(i)=i$) and $\ell\leq 100$, the solution returned by the composite algorithm has cost no worse than $2.351\, \OPT$ assuming an oracle that computes sketches optimally.